Median Short Interest Across Russell 3000 Stocks

 Median S&P 500 Stock Short Interest as % of Market Capitalization

-Median S&P 500 Stock Short Interest as % of Market Capitalization The elevated median short interest in the S&P 500 for 2025 suggests that investors are more cautious, but it does not yet signal widespread bearishness or panic.
+Median S&P 500 Stock Short Interest as % of Market Capitalization Short interest for the median S&P 500 stock remains elevated, climbing to 2.7%.
+The rise, though, appears driven more by hedging activity than by outright fear or speculative panic.
 Image: Goldman Sachs Global Investment Research

 Median Stock Short Interest as Share of Market Capitalization